-- Queen Of All Oni: This is how Karasu refers to Drago, as the latter swore an oath of loyalty to the Matriarch (Jade's future self) after she freed him from Verde's control, only to eventually betray her.
+- Queen of All Oni: This is how Karasu refers to Drago, as the latter swore an oath of loyalty to the Matriarch (Jade's future self) after she freed him from Verde's control, only to eventually betray her.

 - In the My Little Pony: Friendship Is Magic fic Machinations in the Dark, Princess Celestia regularly consults an imprisoned murderer for his useful advice, but even when she swears an oath to him, she never gives him what he asks for in return, even something as petty as a piece of string (no matter how many times this happens, he still gives her his advice in the hopes she'll keep her word this time, getting angrier each time).
 When Princess Luna finds out, she is appalled that Celestia would break her word, while Celestia tries to justify it by saying the murderer doesn't deserve anything.
 Eventually, he escapes, hellbent on revenge and leaves a message assuring she will pay him back everything he is owed.

 - The man gracing the page image is Jaime Lannister from A Song of Ice and Fire; the broken oath and consequences thereof define large chunks of his character, as well as earning him the nickname "The Kingslayer" after killing Aerys II Targaryen, who he swore to protect.
 Even though Aerys had a nickname of his own ("The Mad King"), the circumstances he and Aerys' body were found in made it seem he only did so to benefit his father Tywin, if not himself.
 Jaime's refusal to explain himself doesn't help matters much.
 He eventually deconstructs this by pointing out the Conflicting Loyalty of his oaths mean he can't possibly keep them all.
 He killed Aerys when the Mad King attempted to burn down King's Landing and told Jaime to kill Tywin.
 Trapped between oaths, Jaime chose the option that saved 500,000 innocents.
 At the same time, ironically enough, he kept his vow to keep the king's secrets, the only oath which didn't conflict, even though it destroyed his honour and good reputation as a Knight in Shining Armour.
 Talk about being an Oathkeeper!